 That’s why integrating equity and diversity into our people and business strategies is crucial to the success of our firm.
 We pride ourselves on our strong team culture, which is underpinned by a variety of flexible and progressive policies and initiatives that encourage and support diversity in its many forms.

-We treat all team members with respect and dignity and pride ourselves on providing equal opportunity to team members and prospective team members irrespective of their:
+We treat all team members with respect and dignity.
+We pride ourselves on providing equal opportunity to team members and prospective team members irrespective of their:

 - gender or gender identity